hdShang/arxiv-daily/docs/cs-CV/2025-09-18/papers/250915212v1-rynnvla-001-using-human-demonstrations-to-improve-robot-manipulation.md

 ---
 layout: default
-title: RynnVLA-001: Using Human Demonstrations to Improve Robot Manipulation
+title: "RynnVLA-001: Using Human Demonstrations to Improve Robot Manipulation"
 ---

 # RynnVLA-001: Using Human Demonstrations to Improve Robot Manipulation